 Politics need to catch up in a world with more online interactions.
-The Internet is changed how we interact with each other and the world around us, and politics needs to agree if it wants to stay relevant.
+The Internet has changed how we interact with each other and the world around us, and politics must agree if it wants to stay relevant.
 But how can politics become “metaverse ready?”

 Virtual Politics: How can Politics become Metaverse ready

-In a nutshell, the Metaverse is a shared, virtual space where people can meet and interact as if they are in the physical world.
-It’s a place where you can be with anyone you want, do anything you want, and go anywhere you want.
+The Metaverse is a shared, virtual space where people can meet and interact as if in the physical world.
+It’s a place where you can be with anyone you want, do anything, and go anywhere.